mpv-player/mpv/DOCS/man/options.rst

     forcing it with ``--vo=opengl:backend=x11``, but the vaapi/GLX interop is said to be slower than ``vaapi-copy``.

+    Most video filters will not work with hardware decoding as they are primarily implemented on the CPU.
+Some exceptions are ``vdpaupp``, ``vdpaurb`` and ``vavpp``.
+See `VIDEO FILTERS`_ for more details.

-    The ``vaapi-copy`` and ``dxva2-copy`` modes allow you to use hardware decoding with any VO or backend.
+    The ``vaapi-copy`` and ``dxva2-copy`` modes allow you to use hardware decoding with any VO, backend or filter.
 Because these copy the decoded video back to system RAM, they're likely less efficient than the ``vaapi`` or ``dxva2`` modes respectivley.